 As customer data grew, businesses needed more robust software.
 This requirement paved the way for Sales Force Automation (SFA).
 Cloud-based CRMs were introduced in the early 2000s, and by the 2010s, there was a dramatic rise in vendors in the market.

 Hyper-personalization goes beyond conventional logistics customer service.
 It involves using advanced data analytics to understand individual client preferences and historical shipping patterns.
 This allows logistics providers to offer personalized services.
+This approach not only strengthens customer satisfaction but also improves long-term customer engagement and loyalty.
 With hyper-personalized services, customers are more satisfied because of the individualized and responsive logistics experience.

 Logistics services providers use data analytics to forecast demand, track logistics sales, and speed up decision-making.
 This results in more informed logistics sales strategies, cost reductions, and improved responsiveness to dynamic supply chain challenges.
 However, the quality of data used can affect the quality of the predictions.
 With more advanced features in the CRM, logistics businesses can get trustworthy and more accurate insights.